 Philip Tymen deJong was appointed chief operating officer in July 2015.
 Mr. deJong has comprehensive leadership responsibility for areas including manufacturing, EPC, quality and reliability, supply chain, and product management.
 Mr. deJong joined First Solar in January 2010 as vice president, plant management and served in several senior vice president roles in manufacturing and operations prior to being appointed senior vice president, manufacturing and EPC in January 2015.
 Prior to joining First Solar, Mr. deJong was vice president of assembly/test manufacturing for Numonyx Corporation.
 Prior to that, he worked for 25 years at Intel Corporation, holding various positions in engineering, manufacturing, wafer fabrication management, and assembly/test manufacturing.
 Mr. deJong holds a Bachelor of Science degree in industrial engineering/mechanical engineering from Oregon State University and has completed advanced study at the University of New Mexico Anderson School of Management.

-Raffi Garabedian has been the chief technology officer of First Solar, Inc. since May 2012 and manages the company’s technology, photovoltaic module, and power plant system products and roadmaps.
+Raffi Garabedian was named co-chief technology officer in July 2020 and is focused on advanced research and development, and strategic product initiatives.
+He was previously the chief technology officer since May 2012.
 Mr. Garabedian joined First Solar in June 2008 as director of disruptive technologies.
 Prior to First Solar, Mr. Garabedian spent over 15 years in the MEMS (micro-electro-mechanical systems) industry, developing new products ranging from automotive engine control sensors to fiberoptic telecommunications switching systems.
 He was the founding CEO of Touchdown Technologies, Inc., which was acquired by Verigy, as well as Micromachines Inc., which was acquired by Kavlico.
 Mr. Garabedian is named on approximately 28 issued U.S. patents.
 Mr. Garabedian earned a Bachelor of Science degree in electrical engineering from Rensselaer Polytechnic Institute and a Master of Science degree in electrical engineering with a focus on semiconductor and microsystems technology from the University of California Davis.

 Caroline StockdaleExecutive Vice President, Human Resources and Communications

 Caroline Stockdale joined First Solar in October 2019 as executive vice president, human resources and communications.
-Prior to joining First Solar, Ms. Stockdale served as chief executive officer for First Perform, a company that provides human resources services for small and medium-sized organizations.
-She has also served in a chief human resources officer role at Accretive Health and Medtronic, and as the senior human resources leader in global divisions of Warner Music Group, American Express and General Electric.
+Prior to joining First Solar, Ms. Stockdale served as chief executive officer for First Perform, a company that provides human resources services and products for small and medium-sized organizations.
+She has also served as chief human resources officer at Medtronic, and Warner Music Group, and has held a variety of human resources leadership positions at American Express and General Electric.
 Ms. Stockdale has won awards for her innovative approach to solving business issues, and is a recognized thought leader in re-inventing talent and performance management.
 She is a member of the Forbes Human Resources Council.
 Caroline holds a Bachelor of Arts in Political Theories and Institutions, Philosophy, from the University of Sheffield in England.

 Michael J. AhearnChairman of the Board - Director since 2000 | Chairman of the Board